Create a public project in your organization

 Share the URL of your public project

-To provide instant access, share the URL of your public project with those people you want to have access to the project in a read-only mode.
-For example, you can share this portion of the URL shown under Clone to your computer.
+To provide instant access, share the URL of your public project, which provides read-only access.
+For example, you can share the following portion of the URL shown under Clone to your computer.